tteck/Proxmox/README.md

 Reboot the LXC to apply the changes

-Determine the location of your adapter (Run in the zigbee2mqtt console)
+⚙️ **Determine the location of your adapter**

+Run in the zigbee2mqtt console
 ```
 ls -l /dev/serial/by-id
 ```